jrobi001/Unnamed-CS-Project/docs/_posts/2021-02-04-Pre-processing-price-data-and-first-model!.md

 Name: 0, dtype: float64`

-We then use the keras `preprocessing.timeseries_dataset_from_array()` method to create datasets from our individual samples.
-The samples are collected into small sequences (`lookback` long) with a final target, for feeding into the timeseries model.
+We then use the keras `preprocessing.timeseries_dataset_from_array()` method to create data-sets from our individual samples.
+The samples are collected into small sequences (`lookback` long) with a final target, for feeding into the time-series model.
 These sequences are equivalent to individual samples in normal ML tasks.
 (This method works in a similar way to a generator)

 ```python